Questions on

 ACT 1

 2. In Act 1, Scene 1, what sets Troilus apart from the play’s heroic, martial context?
-How does he describe his state of mind at this early stage?
-What seems to be Troilus’ opinion of Pandarus and his motives for trying to make him a match with Cressida?
+That is, how does he describe his state of mind at this early stage?
+What does he say about Helen, whose abduction is the supposed cause of the war with Troy?
+Moreover, anachronistic as the reference is, how does Troilus set himself up as something like a “Petrarchan lover”?

-5. In Act 1, Scene 3, Aeneas meets Agamemnon to deliver Hector’s challenge to any Greek warrior who dares meet him in single combat.
-What are the terms of this challenge?
-Refer back to Scene 2 for its source, and attend also to Agamemnon’s reply to Aeneas’ speech in responding to the following: what connections between love and war has the play posited up to this point?
+8. In Act 1, Scene 3, the Trojan prince Aeneas meets Agamemnon and his chieftains to deliver Hector’s challenge to any Greek warrior who dares meet him in single combat.
+What seems to be Hector’s motivation for this challenge?
+What are the terms of the challenge?
+How does Agamemnon reply to it?

 ACT 2